 September 23, 1973.
-Today is the 40th anniversary of the death of the great Chilean poet Pablo Neruda (1904-1973).
-Michael West, Director of the Maria Mitchell Observatory, sent this image.
+Today is the 41th anniversary of the death of the great Chilean poet Pablo Neruda (1904-1973).
+Michael West, Director of the Maria Mitchell Observatory, sent this image a year ago, and we like it so much we decided to post it again.
 He wrote:

 … As you know, Neruda’s homeland of Chile, which he loved, is now home to many of the world’s greatest telescopes, and future home to the European Southern Observatory Extremely Large Telescope (ELT) and the Giant Magellan Telescope (GMT).